samhohcm/RobotArm-Motors-Worksheet/index.md

     </div>
     <div id="collapseNine" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        Repeat this for the second hole between the green bearing holder and the motor.
-Take another nut, insert it into the hexaganol shaped hole, and then use a screw to tighten the two parts together.
+        <p>Repeat this for the second hole between the green bearing holder and the motor.
+Take another nut, insert it into the hexaganol shaped hole, and then use a screw to tighten the two parts together.</p>
         <img src="images/assembly1/img15_compressed.jpg" class="img-fluid" alt="assemblyImage">
       </div>
     </div>
   </div>